nehadimri1991/doc_test/docs/guide/optimizing_the_energy_network.rst

                                                                            clusterSize=clusterSize,
                                                                            options=optimizationOptions)

-The first parameter solver specifies the name of solver to be used for optimization. 'solver' could take the values 'gurobi', 'cbc', 'cplex' or 'glpk'. 'envImpactlimit' denotes the maximum limit for environmental impact.
+The first parameter solver specifies the name of solver to be used for optimization. ``solver`` could take the values ``gurobi``, ``cbc``, ``cplex`` or ``glpk``. ``envImpactlimit`` denotes the maximum limit for environmental impact.
 This parameter becomes relevant in case of multi-objective optimization and would be described in the later sections.
-For single-objective optimization set this parameter to a significantly high value which would never be reached (For example: 10^6). 'clusterSize' is the parameter related to clustered days (if defined).
-This is an optional parameter and is required only if clustered days are used. 'options' specifies the command line parameters to be passed to the selected solver.
+For single-objective optimization set this parameter to a significantly high value which would never be reached (For example: 10^6). ``clusterSize`` is the parameter related to clustered days (if defined).
+This is an optional parameter and is required only if clustered days are used. ``options`` specifies the command line parameters to be passed to the selected solver.
 This parameter is described further in the following section.
-The 'optimize' function returns the environmental impact of the optimized energy model, the capacities selected for energy transformers (or converters such as CHP, heat pump, etc.) and for the storages in the optimized energy network model.
+The ``optimize`` function returns the environmental impact of the optimized energy model, the capacities selected for energy transformers (or converters such as CHP, heat pump, etc.) and for the storages in the optimized energy network model.

 Optimization options
 --------------------

-The 'options' parameter of the optimize function allows passing command line options to the solver.
+The ``options`` parameter of the optimize function allows passing command line options to the solver.
 The optimization options could be passed as a dictionary indexed by the solver name.
 For example::

     # solver specific command line options